North Carolina 39, Cincinnati 17

 North Carolina 39, Cincinnati 17: Freshman Ryan Switzer tied a single-season NCAA record with his fifth punt return for a touchdown while Romar Morris added two short rushing scores as the Tar Heels cruised past the Bearcats in the Belk Bowl in Charlotte, N.C.

-Eric Ebron finished with six catches for 72 yards in his final college game for North Carolina (7-6), which won six of its last seven games and recorded only its second bowl victory since 2001.
+Eric Ebron finished with seven catches for 78 yards in his final college game for North Carolina (7-6), which won six of its last seven games and recorded only its second bowl victory since 2001.
 Marquise Williams threw for 171 yards and a score as the Tar Heels also improved to 3-0 all-time against Cincinnati and secured their first Belk Bowl win in four tries.

 Ralph Abernathy and Shaq Washington each ran for 67 yards and a touchdown for the Bearcats (9-4), who fell short of their sixth 10-win season in seven years.
 Cincinnati committed at least two turnovers for the fifth straight game and saw its 15th-ranked passing offense held to 181 yards – 133 below its season average.

-Note: (Updated: CORRECTS Ebron catches and yards in graph 2 ADDS dropped words “for” and “up” in notes)